-The dates of the SSLG meetings should be published on School Moodle sites along with the reports of meetings to ensure transparency and dissemination of information to all students.
-All staff should encourage students to participate in SSLGs.
-A member of School staff (normally academic or School Enhancement Developer) shall lead each SSLG; this person shall be responsible for ensuring that agendas are proactively developed for SSLG meetings to ensure students are involved.
-Furthermore, the staff member undertaking this role will ensure meetings are convened, publicised, reports published and feedback provided to the student body.
-Programme Boards will receive reports from relevant SSLGs.
-Reports will also be used as evidence Internal Reviews.
+The dates of the SSLG meetings should be published on school Moodle sites along with the reports of meetings to ensure transparency and dissemination of information to all students.
+All staff should encourage student reps to participate in SSLGs.
+A member of school staff shall lead each SSLG; this person shall be responsible for ensuring that, agendas are proactively developed with the student chair, reports from the meetings are published and feedback is provided to the student body.
+Divisional Programme Boards will receive reports from relevant SSLGs.
+Reports will also be used as evidence at Internal Reviews.